Sultan Ibragimov: Unification bout against Wladimir Klitschko

 From the opening bell, both fighters fought tentatively, avoiding risks.
 Klitschko retreated onto the outside, fighting at a distance and remaining unattainable for Ibragimov who tried to establish his right jab but had his right hand constantly pushed down by Klitschko.
 By the end of the opening round, Klitschko became more active with his jab, while Ibragimov unsuccessfully tried to catch Wladimir with a series of right and left hooks.
-By the third round, Klitschko took control of the center of the ring, keeping Ibragimov at the end of his left jab and occasionally throwing right jabs as well.
+By the third round, Klitschko took control of the center of the ring, keeping Ibragimov at the end of his left jab and occasionally throwing straight rights as well.
 In the fifth round, Ibragimov was caught with a straight right hand, but was not hurt.
-Most of Ibragimov's attempts to close the distance ended with him being tied up by Klitschko.
-In the second half of the fight, the situation did not change, with Ibragimov being kept at the distance with straight shots, while being only able to occasionally catch Klitschko with single shots to the body.
+Most of Ibragimov's attempts to narrow the distance ended with him being tied up by Klitschko.
+In the second half of the fight, the situation did not change, with Ibragimov being kept at the distance with straight shots, while only being able to occasionally catch Klitschko with single shots to the body.
 Ibragimov's corner was almost silent from the sixth round onwards, unable to give their man any meaningful advice.
 Klitschko's dominance became even more visible after he caught Ibragimov with a straight right in round nine, almost knocking him down.
 Ibragimov was caught again with a counter left hook at the end of the eleventh.
 The twelfth round saw Ibragimov unsuccessfully trying to catch Klitschko with overhand shots.
 Ultimately, the fight went the distance, with Ibragimov losing by unanimous decision.
 The judges scored the bout 119–110, 117–111 and 118–110.

 Years later when talking about the fight, Ibragimov admitted that in the middle rounds he had realized that he was going to lose: "We were very well prepared for the fight, our game plan was built around counterpunching, and I was patiently waiting for Klitschko to throw a straight right hand.
 But credit to him and his trainer Emmanuel Steward, for the first seven rounds Klitschko did not throw a single right hand.
 Basically, Klitschko's team prepared Wladimir to keep the fight away from tight quarters.
 And when the opponent doesn't want to fight aggressively and has a big advantage in height and reach, his job is a lot easier.
 In the middle of the fight I realized that I had already lost."